HackZy01/eos-compilation/README.md

  </picture
 </p>

-This is .sh script that will compile Elementary OS iso of your choice, don't need to worry about anything it just installs everything it needs by itself and gives you a user friendly menu
+Purpose of this shell script is to compile Elementary OS ISO of your choice, in a pretty user friendly way

 <p align="center">
 <picture>